yeetbix529/bountyofone_automation/README.md

 </p>

 ## Test Example
-For a practical demonstration, you can watch a test example in action: [YouTube Video](https://youtu.be/K0LUpkVQXjs)

 ### Requirements
 To run this framework, you'll need to have Java installed.
 Additionally, you'll be using the SikuliX IDE to create and run tests.
 You can download a version of the IDE from [SikuliX's website](https://raiman.github.io/SikuliX1/downloads.html).